synth3xis/MyQook/README.md

 You are able to:
 -create a shopping list
--get recommendation for Recipes according to shopping list -filter by allergenes and/or prep time
+-get recommendation for Recipes according to shopping list -filter by allergenes and/or diet type
 -

 The app automatically recommends recipes according to your shopping list